-- Operation of emergency standby engines is limited to 100 hours or less per calendar year for non-emergency purposes.
-The Air Toxic Control Measure for Stationary Compression Ignition Engines (Stationary ATCM) limits this engine maintenance and testing to 50 hours/year; therefore, compliance is expected.
-The following condition will be included on the permit: - This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
+1. Operation of emergency standby engines is limited to 100 hours or less per calendar year for non-emergency purposes.

+The Air Toxic Control Measure for Stationary Compression Ignition Engines (Stationary ATCM) limits the hours for engines powering electrical generators to 50 hours/year for maintenance and testing; therefore, compliance is expected.
+The following condition will be included on permits S-8529-1-0 and -2-0:

+• {4777} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
 Operation of the engine for maintenance, testing, and required regulatory purposes shall not exceed 50 hours per calendar year.
-[District Rule 4702 and 17 CCR 93115] - 2.
-Properly operate and maintain each engine as recommended by the engine manufacturer or emission control system supplier.
-The following condition will be included on the permit:
+[District Rules 2201 and 4702, and 17 CCR 93115]